Which Premier League Team Should I Support?

-The London side has tended to focus on short-term results in the last 15 years, but the appointment of club legend Frank Lampard as manager last summer indicates a change of approach.
-Lampard has promoted many talented youngsters from the academy as Chelsea looks to build for the future.
+The London side has tended to focus on short-term results in the last 15 years, but the appointment of club legend Frank Lampard as a manager in 2019 perhaps hints at a change of approach.

 I’d Prefer a Fallen Giant

 Arsenal has slipped down the pecking order in recent times, though.
-They remain a popular club with a reputation for playing good soccer, but their current coach Mikel Arteta has a big job on his hands to restore the Gunners to the upper echelons of the Premier League.
+They remain a popular club with a reputation for playing good soccer, but their current coach Mikel Arteta has a big job on his hands to make the Gunners challengers again.

 Manchester United is the most successful club in English domestic soccer, having won the league 20 times in their history.
 Thirteen of those triumphs came under Alex Ferguson, whose remarkable 27-year tenure as manager came to an end in 2013.

 However, United hasn’t even come close to adding a 21st crown to their collection since then.
 They are still one of the world’s biggest names and play in England’s biggest club stadium, but even the most ardent United supporter would acknowledge that the club has declined significantly in the last few years.
 They are now managed by Ole Gunnar Solskjaer, who spent 11 years at Old Trafford as a player.